-In order to match the size effect on investment, we therefore extend the model to allow for debt financing.
-We show that, so long as the borrowing constraint faced by firms is sufficiently procyclical, investment at small firms will respond more to aggregate shocks.
-However, a side-effect of introducing a strongly procyclical borrowing constraint is that debt financing at small firms also becomes more procyclical than at large firms.
+In order for financing frictions to generate the size effect we see in sales and investment, we must extend the model to allow for debt financing.
+So long as the borrowing constraint faced by firms is sufficiently procyclical, investment at small firms will respond more to aggregate shocks.
+However, a testable implication of introducing a strongly procyclical borrowing constraint is that debt financing at small firms should also be more procyclical.

 We then contrast these predictions of the model to the data.
-We construct cumulative changes in sales, investment, and the stock of debt around the recessions in our sample using a simple event study framework.
-The framework allows us to condition on size, and to assess whether the responses which we document differ between small and large firms.
+We construct cumulative changes in sales, investment, and the stock of debt around the recessions in our sample using an event study framework.
+The framework allows us to condition on size and to assess whether the responses that we document differ between small and large firms.
 While we document a statistically significant difference in the response of sales and investment across size groups, we find no such difference in the response of debt.
-Total debt, bank debt and, particularly, short-term debt all behave very similarly among small and large firms in the onset of recessions, contrary to the model's predictions.
-Overall, neither the regression evidence nor the behavior of debt provide strong support in favor of the view that the size effect is a reflection of financial constraints.
+Total debt, bank debt and, particularly, short-term debt all behave very similarly among small and large firms at the onset of recessions, contrary to the model's basic predictions.